spencertipping/catastrophe/src/catastrophe.md

                 closure_hook(vs)         = closure_pattern /~replace/ {_hook: options.hook_name, _get: closure_state_object(vs), _set: closure_state_setter(vs)},
                 closures                 = ['C[_scope]'.qs /-r/ (options.closures ? "closure_hook(_._scope.metadata)".qf : 'null'.qs)]]],

-## Hook function

-Catastrophe's default hook function does several things that may be useful:

-    1. Builds up a backtrace for each error that occurs, provided that pre-tracing is enabled
-    2. Records a timestamp for each pre-trace and trace entry
-    3. Prevents unbounded trace log growth by purging old entries (adjustable using trace_log_size; set this to 0 to disable trimming)
-    4. Maintains a sequential event counter and annotates each pre and post-trace record with a unique value
-    5. Constructs a complete execution backtrace for every expression that is evaluated

-Normally the hook is bound as a global variable, but you can disable this by setting 'global' to null.
-If you do that, you will need to manually bind some other global closure hook and set options.hook_name to point to it.

-Backtraces are stored as a linked list of execution records.
-You can get this list from bottom to top using the backtrace() method.
-Backtrace records are not modified and are shared by execution records.
-This means that you can find common points of ancestry by using identity comparison on the backtrace.
-Note that all backtrace records are pre-traces, not traces.
-You can get the evaluated trace record using post_trace.

-            hook_for(options) = observe -where [observe(t, v)      = arguments.length === 2 ? resolve(t, v) : enqueue(t),
-                                                enqueue(t)         = trace_log.push(bt = pre_record(t)),

-                                                resolve(t, v)      = trace_record(t, v) -then- trim_trace_log() /when [options.trace_log_size && trace_log.length > options.trace_log_size << 1]
-                                                                                        -then- v,

-                                                trim_trace_log()   = trace_log.splice(trace_log.length - options.trace_log_size, options.trace_log_size),

-                                                dequeue(t)         = bt -se [bt = bt /~find_sync/ t],

-                                                pre_record(t)      = new record(t) /-$.merge/ {pre_time: +new Date(), pre_id: ++id, bt: bt, resolved: false},
-                                                trace_record(t, v) = r /-$.merge/ {value: v, time: +new Date(), id: ++id, resolved: true} -then- trace_log /~push/ r /unless [options.pre_trace]
-                                                                     -where [r = options.pre_trace ? dequeue(t) : new record(t)],

-### Evaluation record objects

-  The default hook defines a class for execution records that includes a few useful fields and methods.
-They are:

-    tree()            the syntax tree corresponding to the expression that was evaluated backtrace()       an array of execution records blocking on this one dt()              the amount of time between the beginning and end of the expression's evaluation contains(record)  returns true if the evaluation of this record blocks on the evaluation of another one last_resolution() the most recent non-error point in the backtrace, or null if the error propagated beyond the tracing boundary resolved          true if the record was evaluated successfully value             the value produced by the expression, assuming that it was resolved successfully (undefined otherwise)

-Other methods are also defined, but they are probably useful only internally.

-                                              record_methods     = capture [tree()            = options.index[this.tree_id],
-                                                                            backtrace()       = this /~![x][x.bt] -seq,
-                                                                            last_resolution() = this.resolved || !this.bt ? this : this.bt.last_resolution(),
-                                                                            find_sync(t)      = this.tree_id === t ? this : this.bt.find_sync(t),
-                                                                            dt()              = this.time - this.pre_time,
-                                                                            contains(record)  = !options.pre_trace || record.id >= this.pre_id && record.id <= this.id],

-                                              record             = "this.tree_id -eq- _ -then- this".qf -se- it.prototype /-$.merge/ record_methods,

-                                              id                 = 0,
-                                              bt                 = null,
-                                              trace_log          = options.trace_log],

 ## Closure annotation

 We need to find out which variables are closed over by any given function.
 To do this, we first need to figure out which variables belong to which function to begin with.
 Then we can take